Funicular: Water counterbalancing

 Many early funiculars were built using water tanks under the floor of each car, which were filled or emptied until just sufficient imbalance was achieved to allow movement, and a few funiculars still operate that way.
-The car at the top of the hill is loaded with water until it is heavier than the car at the bottom, causing it to descend the hill and pull up the other car.
+The car at the top of the hill is loaded with water until it is heavier than the car at the bottom, causing it to descend the hill and pull the other car up.
 The water is drained at the bottom, and the process repeats with the cars exchanging roles.
-The movement is controlled by a brakeman using the brake handle of the rack and pinion system engaged with the rack mounted between the rails.
+The movement is controlled by a brakeman using the brake handle of the rack-and-pinion system, engaged with the rack mounted between the rails.

 The Bom Jesus funicular built in 1882 near Braga, Portugal, is an extant system of this type.
 Another example, the Fribourg funicular in Fribourg, Switzerland, built in 1899, is of particular interest as it utilizes waste water, coming from a sewage plant at the upper part of the city.

 Some funiculars of this type were later converted to electrical power.
 For example, the Giessbachbahn in the Swiss canton of Bern, opened in 1879, was originally powered by water ballast.
-In 1912 its energy provision was replaced by a hydraulic engine powered by a Pelton turbine, which in 1948 was replaced by an electric motor.
+In 1912, its energy supply was replaced with a hydraulic engine powered by a Pelton turbine, which was replaced in 1948 by an electric motor.